Ottawa County, Michigan: Local policies

 Beginning in 2012, County Administrator Alan Vanderberg and the Board of Commissioners adopted the "Four Cs" Initiative including "Cultural Intelligence."
-At that time, Vanderberg asserted that "discrimination is not only alive and well, but it will also negatively impact the future prosperity of Ottawa County and West Michigan if not addressed.
-I have listened to the CEOs of some of West Michigan’s top businesses state that access to global talent is a major determinant of their company’s solvency.
-Some of these same leaders disclosed that an inability to create diverse teams in the future could lead to the relocation of corporate headquarters or company divisions to larger, more diverse areas...Talent can be homegrown in some cases, but a competition to attract global talent is currently happening and it will only intensify.
-The future prosperity of West Michigan hinges upon pursuing and welcoming diversity."
-The county rebranded in 2017 as a means to establish a high quality visual identity that better matched the quality organization of Ottawa County.
-The county also adopted the slogan "Where you belong."
-Vanderberg said the slogan is intended to let everyone, regardless of color, ethnic background, sexual identity, religion or other qualifier, know they are welcome in Ottawa County.
+At that time, Vanderberg asserted that there was discrimination in the county, and that it could adversely affect the future prosperity of the county.
+The county "rebranded" in 2017, adopting the slogan "Where you belong."
+Vanderberg said the slogan is intended to let everyone know they are welcome in Ottawa County, regardless of color, ethnic background, sexual identity, religion or other qualifier.

-The far-right county board made numerous changes on their first meeting when sworn in on January 3, 2023; the county motto "Where You Belong" was changed to "Where Freedom Rings", the Diversity, equity, and inclusion branch was dissolved, the head health official was replaced and a conservative law organization their main legal representative.
+The county board made numerous changes at their first meeting when sworn in on January 3, 2023; the county slogan was changed to "Where Freedom Rings", the Diversity, equity, and inclusion office was dissolved, the head health official was replaced, and a conservative law organization made their main legal representative.
 The conservative group that promoted the new board members, according to Fox 17, was against the mandated COVID-19 safety measures and cultural diversity policies.
 Instability surrounding the county board raised concerns about the county's bond credit rating being lowered from its AAA status according to MLive.
+In May 2023 the county board passed a resolution declared that the county was a "constitutional county."